 And that’s all you have to do.
 However, as I said earlier, you have to pay for the MP3 Converter after 3 days.
 I use the desktop version of GarageBand quite a lot, so I don’t foresee myself using the MP3 converter much beyond this.

-For this very reason, I’m more likely to use the following method which I’m going to show you now.
+I’m more likely to use either iMazing or the following method which I’m going to show you now.
 It involves Loopback Audio and the macOS version of GarageBand.
 So, in many ways, this way is more complicated but you can also use it forever, assuming you have a macOS device.
 Anyway, let me show you how to do that now.

 How to Make A Spotify Song Your Ringtone (macOS and iOS)